rahulraj/virtual_keywords/README.md

 Virtual Keywords
 ================

-This library extends the Ruby language, making it possible to override keywords like "if", "and", and "or" with your own implementations.
+virtual\_keywords extends the Ruby language, making it possible to override keywords like "if", "and", and "or" with your own implementations.
 It uses ParseTree to inspect Ruby code, and replaces calls to these keywords with calls to blocks you define.